GLOBAL ELECTRIC VEHICLE MAGNET WIRE MARKET

-At the coil end, it is necessary to ensure insulation of magnet wires corresponding to the interphase voltage.
+At the coil end, it is necessary to ensure the insulation of magnet wires corresponding to the interphase voltage.
 Insulating members, such as interphase paper, were used in conventional products, but the increased thickness of the insulation film reduces such insulating members, making it possible to achieve downsizing and cost reduction.

-Suppliers have looked into uniform distribution of insulation film thickness for rectangular wires, and developed a low-permittivity structure film whose insulation performance is higher than that of conventional film.
+Suppliers have looked into the uniform distribution of insulation film thickness for rectangular wires and developed a low-permittivity structure film whose insulation performance is higher than that of conventional film.
 The characteristics are excellent in terms of the resistance to degradation of wire treatment.

 Meanwhile, the motor rotation has been increased to achieve downsizing and high-power output.
 For some motors, their rotation has been almost tripled from that of early products.
 High motor rotation requires an increased drive voltage.
-The high insulation performance films that we have been developing, as mentioned earlier, contribute to increase the rotation
+The high insulation performance films that we have been developing, as mentioned earlier, contribute to increasing the rotation

-Decreasing wire used while increasing efficiency of the wires is the main goal of suppliers.
-Wiring and magnets used in motors use minerals which are becoming increasing scarce in supply which will cause issues in the supply chain.
-Recycling copper utilised as magnet wires as well as improving technology to reduce usage per motor will be of prime importance especially as EVs are gathering traction across various regions
+The decreasing wire used while increasing the efficiency of the wires is the main goal of suppliers.
+Wiring and magnets used in motors use minerals that are becoming increasingly scarce in supply which will cause issues in the supply chain.
+Recycling copper utilized as magnet wires as well as improving technology to reduce usage per motor will be of prime importance especially as EVs are gathering traction across various regions

-Tesla model 3 took the lead globally among plugged in vehicles followed by Renault Zoe and Wuling Mini EV.
+Tesla Model 3 took the lead globally among plugged-in vehicles followed by Wuling Mini and Renault Zoe.
 Among the top 5 models, 2 were occupied by Tesla showcasing their global dominance.
-4 PHEVs were also placed among the top 20 sold plugged in vehicles.
+4 PHEVs were also placed among the top 20 sold plugged-in vehicles.

 China and Europe were the primary regions with battery electric vehicle sales surpassing 2020 sales.
 Chinese OEMs have a strong sales base at home and are looking to go abroad with their sales especially in regions with low EV sales as their EVs are lower in cost compared to other EVs.